rumballd/Microbox-Archive/README.md

 # Microbox-Archive
- Data and files concerning the Microbo2/3 and Image10 single board computers
+ Data and files concerning the Microbox2, Microbox3 and Image10 single board computers.